scicloj/clojisr/README.md

 Note however that:
 - The API has changed since then (mainly data visualization support, clear code generation rules, different printing - see the Intro below).
 - On the meeting, there is some careless use of the term 'zero copy'.
 Actually, what is usually meant by this term is not supported at the moment.

-## Why this name?

-Clojure Speaks Statistics is a homage to [Emacs Speaks Statistics](https://ess.r-project.org).

 ## Meta Goals